 Balanced Driver or Floating Differential Output

-There is one problem with differential drivers described above: if one of their outputs is loaded to the ground, the other output voltage will not change, so the differential output voltage will be lower.
+There is the problem with differential drivers described above: if one of their outputs is loaded to the ground, the other output voltage will not change, so the differential output voltage will be lower.
 But what if we want to have a constant differential voltage, as if it were a transformer?

 We would like: